elifesciences/patterns-php/README.md

 Asset handling
 --------------

 As well as providing complete CSS/JavaScript files (eg `resources/assets/css/all.css`), the patterns also state which individual assets they require.
-They can also provide inline CSS and JavaScript.
+They can also provide inline JavaScript.

 Use the `AssetRecordingPatternRenderer` to record which assets are used and include them on the page as necessary.